milankinen/livereactload/examples/01-basic-usage/README.md

 * `.babelrc` contains Babel transformation setup
 * Application code is in `src` folder

-You can start run this example by typing
+You can run this example by typing

-    npm i
-    npm run watch
+    npm i && npm run watch
     open http://localhost:3000   # OS X only

 After the server is started, you can edit source files from `src` and